cning0506/DATA-310_Applied_Machine_Learning/FinalProject.md

 ## Conclusion

 ## Reference
-Ganti, A. (2020, November 13).
+Ganti, A. 2020.
 Angel investor.
 Retrieved April 30, 2021, from https://www.investopedia.com/terms/a/angelinvestor.asp <br/>
-Kenton, W. (2021, March 05).
+Kenton, W. 2021.
 What is a round financing?
 Retrieved April 30, 2021, from https://www.investopedia.com/terms/a/a-round-private-equity.asp